Have you ever found yourself in a situation where you had to find a WordPress page ID, post ID, category ID, tag ID, comment ID, or user ID?

 All categories and tags are actually terms inside a WordPress taxonomy.
 The same editor handles them.

 Now you can find your WordPress tag ID also in a similar way.
 Visit Posts » Tags and then hover the mouse over the tag whose ID you want to view.

 Once done, your tag edit URL will appear at the bottom left corner of the screen.

 In the URL, the unique number between ‘tag&tag_ID=’ and ‘&post_type’ is your tag ID.
 In the screenshot above, 9 is your tag ID.

 How to Find a Comment ID in WordPress

-To find a comment’s ID, first thing you need to do is go to the Comments section in your WordPress admin.
-Next simply click Edit under the desired comment.
-WordPress will open the comment in a editor, and you will be able to see the comment id in your browser’s address bar like this:
+To find a comment’s ID, the first thing you need to do is go to the Comments section in your WordPress admin panel.
+After that, you will see a list of the comments on your site.

 How to Find a User ID in WordPress